jbroadway/docs/docs/2023.1/studio/how-tos/characters/how-to-use-ready-player-me-avatars-in-flipside-studio.md

 Your avatar will begin the import process, which can take 10-20 seconds to complete.
 When it's ready, you'll automatically become that character.
 Your Ready Player Me avatar will be added to the **Imported** category as 'Ready Player Me Avatar'.

-**Step 6.** Click on your newly-added avatar to begin using it in Flipside Studio.

 ## Updating an existing avatar

 **Step 1.** Press the menu button on either controller and choose **Characters** from the main menu.